 More general Temporary Food Event Information can be found

 Avoid Food Poisoning, Don't Eat From Unpermitted Food Vendors!

 The California Health and Safety Code section 114387 requires a Temporary Food Facility (TFF) Permit of any person or organization providing food at a public event.
 All food vendors, including existing restaurants, are required to apply for a Temporary Food Facility Permit when participating in a temporary event.
-There are 2 types of TFF permits in San Diego County, a TFF Organizer permit and a TFF Vendor permit for operating a booth (Right click on your mouse and "save as" for full PDF functionality, including digital signatures).
+There are two types of TFF permits in San Diego County, a TFF Organizer permit and a TFF Vendor permit for operating a booth (Right click on your mouse and "save as" for full PDF functionality, including digital signatures).

 Refer to the California Retail Food Code (CalCode), Chapter 11 (Health & Safety Code, Sections 114335 to 114363) for Temporary Food Facility requirements.
 Temporary Food Facilities must also meet all applicable requirements in CalCode Chapters 1 to 8, inclusive, Chapter 12.6, and Chapter 13, unless specifically exempted.

 3. Applications for Temporary Food Facility annual permits must include a Commissary Agreement Letter / Out of County Commissary Agreement Letter and evidence of a Food Safety Certificate.

 4. If approved, the “Temporary Food Facility Permit" will be issued by the Environmental Health Specialist on the day of the event, or issued through your Event Organizer.

 5. Use the Self Inspection Checklist to help prepare for the event.

 6. Review the Watershed Protection Program Pollution Prevention Guidance Document.